dcapwell/scala-tour/src/Traits.md

 }
 ```

-This looks very similar, but there is one big difference between the two: java's block goes away if overriden, so code reuse is not possible, scala's implementation of this is as a companion object that lets you reuse if you want.
+This looks very similar, but there is one big difference between the two: java's block goes away if overriden, so code reuse is not possible, scala's implementation of this uses a utility class to store the implementation.
+This utility class can be reused and mixed into your code however you wish.
 Lets take a look at the generated code from scala.

 ```scala
 scala> :javap -p Bar